lariosov/citiesTelegram/README.md

 # mainProblem

-Always, when i play with my girlfriend in cities we are forget about cities and dont know - this city was used or not.
+Always, when i play with my girlfriend in 'cities' we are forget about cities names and dont know - this city was used or not.

 # howToPlay